-During the second wash with Buffer RPE, be sure to centrifuge at $\geq 8000 \times g$ ($\geq 10,000$ rpm) for 2 min at $20-25^{\circ}\mathrm{C}$ to dry the RNeasy spin column membrane.
-After centrifugation, carefully remove the column from the Waste tube so that the column does not contact the flow-through.
+During the second wash with Buffer RPE, be sure to centrifuge at $\geq 8000 \times g$ ($\geq 10,000$ rpm) for 2 min at $20-25^{\circ}C$ to dry the RNeasy spin column membrane.
+After centrifugation, carefully remove the column from the collection tube so that the column does not contact the flow-through.
 Otherwise, carryover of ethanol will occur.

-To eliminate any chance of possible ethanol carryover, place the RNeasy spin column in a new 2 mL Waste tube and perform the optional 1 min centrifugation step as described in the protocols.
+To eliminate any chance of possible ethanol carryover, place the RNeasy spin column in a new 2 ml collection tube and perform the optional 1 min centrifugation step as described in the protocols.